vmorais34/nlw-agents-server/README.md

 # NLW AGENTS 🚀

 This is the project from NLW AGENTS, created during the event NLW (Next Level Week) by Rocketseat.
-My eighteen participation in NLW!
+My eight participation in NLW!

 ## Technical Information